appatalks/ChatGPT-sh/README.md

 ## Introduction
 This is a bash script that makes an API call to the OpenAI API to generate text using the ChatGPT model.
+- Initial: prompt="You are a Linux Terminal.
+Only respond with $: $1"

 ## Prerequisites
 Before using this script, you will need: